Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Comparing to Model-based Approaches

-We compare Grad-Mimic with other model-based techniques, specifically reference model-based approach and influence function-based approach.
+We provide a further discussion when comparing Grad-Mimic to model-based techniques, specifically reference model-based approaches and influence function-based methods.

-\textbf{Reference Model-Based Approaches.} We compare Grad-Mimic to Rho-Loss~\cite{mindermann2022prioritized}, a representative method that prioritizes samples based on excess loss, computed as the difference between the loss on the current model $\ell(\theta_t; s_i)$ and the loss on a pretrained reference model $\ell(\theta_{\text{ref}}; s_i)$.
-For a fair comparison, we simulate pretrained reference models using two approaches: (i) training on a noise-free hold-out dataset as used in Rho-Loss~\cite{mindermann2022prioritized}, and (ii) training on the entire training dataset, consistent with our setup in the main paper.
-We adopt our mislabeled sample detection setup and evaluate the model performance performance on the testing datasets.
+\textbf{Reference Model-Based Approaches.} We compare Grad-Mimic to Rho-Loss~\cite{mindermann2022prioritized}, a representative method that prioritizes samples based on excess loss, computed as the difference between the loss on the current model $\ell(\theta_t)$ and the loss on a pre-trained reference model $\ell(\theta_{\text{ref}})$.
+For a fair comparison, we simulate pre-trained reference models using two approaches: (i) training on a noise-free hold-out dataset as used in Rho-Loss, and (ii) first training on the entire training dataset.
+We follow our mislabeled sample detection setup and evaluate the model performance on the testing datasets.

 We first demonstrate model performance using reference model that is trained on entire training dataset.
 As shown in Table~\ref{tab:rho loss}, Grad-Mimic consistently outperforms Rho-Loss across all datasets and noise levels.
-Next, we benchmark both methods on CIFAR10 and CIFAR100 with 50\% label noise, using a reference model trained on a noise-free hold-out dataset.
-Such setup simulates more realistic scenarios where the reference model, \emph{acting as a distilled or weaker approximation of ideal weights, is used.} The results, presented in Table~\ref{tab:rho loss 2}, again show that Grad-Mimic achieves higher test accuracy than Rho-Loss.
+Next, we benchmark both methods on CIFAR10 and CIFAR100 with 50\% label noise, using a reference model trained on a noise-free hold-out split.
+The latter setup simulates more realistic scenarios where the reference model, \textbf{\emph{acting as a distilled or weaker approximation of ideal weights, is used.}} The results, presented in Table~\ref{tab:rho_loss_comparison}, again demonstrate that Grad-Mimic achieves higher testing accuracy than Rho-Loss.

-Moreover, Grad-Mimic offers other computational advantages.
-Unlike Rho-Loss, which requires loading the entire reference model and performing additional inference passes to compute excess loss, Grad-Mimic scores sample utility directly from discrepancies in model weights---a simpler and more efficient operation.
-Overall, these results are showing that \emph{using only a subset of weights, such as those in the last layer}, is sufficient for Grad-Mimic to \emph{\textbf{ensure high performance, further reducing memory usage and improving computational efficiency.}}
+Unlike Rho-Loss, which measures sample utility through differences in \emph{loss space}, Grad-Mimic instead operates in weight space, focusing in particular on last-layer weight discrepancies.
+This perspective avoids the additional inference passes required by Rho-Loss and instead relies on a simpler and more computationally efficient operation---matrix subtraction.